niess/mulder/docs/source/interface.rst

    >>> materials.load("materials.toml")

+.. _sec-module-interface:

 Module interface
 ~~~~~~~~~~~~~~~~

+External software may be interfaced with Mulder as external modules.
+For further
+information, please refer to the :doc:`External modules <modules>` section.

 .. autoclass:: mulder.Module

+   This class provides an interface to an external module, typically implemented
+   in C/C++.
+External modules may extend Mulder functionalities with new
+   materials and geometries.

    .. method:: __new__(path, /)

       Loads a Module.

+      The *path* argument must refer to a shared library containing the module
+      implementation.
+For instance, on a Linux system,

       >>> module = mulder.Module("module.so")  # doctest: +SKIP